Fembot (song): Background

 People expect things of you, like kids and like marriage, and I found myself just thinking of that a lot while making this record, so ["Fembot"] is about that in a way, but it's also fun.
 I'm playing around with the concept of being a woman, and what it means to physically be able to carry kids, but at the same time that’s not always what you see yourself as.

-The song was uploaded the song onto Robyn's official website on 17 March 2010.
+The song was uploaded onto Robyn's official website on 17 March 2010.
 It was later released to digital retailers in the United States on 13 April 2010, and in Sweden three days later.
 It was one of three promotional singles released before the release of Body Talk Pt.
 1 and the official first single, "Dancing on My Own".

 Composition

 "Fembot" was written by Robyn and Klas Åhlund, and produced by the latter.
 It is in the key of D major and a tempo of 123 beats per minute with a "heavy R&B vibe".
 According to Daniel Kreps of Rolling Stone, the song continues the "android theme" elsewhere present on Robyn's track, "Robotboy", the interlude "Bionic Woman" and the Röyksopp collaboration, "The Girl and the Robot" (2009).
 DJ Ron Slomowicz of About.com compared its musical and lyrical style to that of previous single "Konichiwa Bitches" (2007).
 According to Jer Fairall of PopMatters, the song utilizes "a spare, beepy two-note synth hook and a squelching electronic rhythm."
 Robyn's vocals in the song are layered with Auto-Tune and vocoders.
 During the verses, she adapts her distinctive rapping style, and exclaims lyrical lines such as "I gotta lotta automatic booty applications" and "I'm a very scientifically advanced hot mama."
 Nate Chinen of The New York Times wrote that Robyn "rap[s] a series of double entendres in a digitally processed purr", and then proclaims her "voguish fixation on androids" in the chorus: "I’ve got some news for you / Fembots have feelings too".
 According to Lindsey Fortier of Billboard, "Fembot" sees Robyn "get[ting] in touch with her urban side".